Slain Marine who cradled baby at Kabul airport loved her job

 A woman who cradled a baby in her arms at the airport and posted on social media that she loved her job.
 A young husband with a child on the way.
 Another man who always wanted to be in the military.
 A man who planned to become a sheriff’s deputy when his deployment ended.
 Heart-wrenching details have emerged about some of the 13 U.S. troops killed in a horrific suicide bombing at Afghanistan’s Kabul airport, which also claimed the lives of more than 160 Afghans.

 Eleven Marines, one Navy sailor and one Army soldier were among the dead, while 18 other U.S. service members were wounded in Thursday’s bombing, which was blamed on Afghanistan’s offshoot of the Islamic State group.
 The U.S. said it was the most lethal day for American forces in Afghanistan since 2011.
-The White House said President Joe Biden will look for opportunities to honor the service members who lost their lives, many of whom were men in their early 20s.

 Here are the stories of some of the victims and the people who are mourning them: